shilohc/rss2018-team4/assets/posts/lab8.md

 Throughout the course, planning and control algorithms were implemented to autonomously drive a robotic RC car; however, they were largely implemented under the assumption that a LIDAR capable of accurately determining distances to obstacles was available.
 However, lidars are expensive and relatively inaccessible; it would be optimal to devise some sort of navigation policy capable of directing the robot given only images from relatively inexpensive cameras.
 Thus, our hypothesis for this lab was as follows:

-### Hypothesis/Goal - A deep neural network can be trained such that it is capable of autonomously driving a robot through an unknown environment using only camera images of the environment.
+### Hypothesis/Goal - A deep neural network can be trained such that it is capable of autonomously driving a robot using only camera images of the environment.

 ## Proposed Approach - Akhilan Boopathy
 The overall approach to determine naviation from images taken from the robot's camera was to preprocess images, run the data through a neural network and determine how to control the car from the neural network output.
 The first step was to decide the specifics of the pipeline used to train and test the neural network.
 This involved deciding how to represent actions in the neural network, how to label actions, and how to train and validate the neural network.